 - Structure: As a technical candidate, it's of the utmost importance that your CV is well structured.
 Clear and logical structures will stand out to a technical recruiter.
 You need to make sure you grab their attention for the right reasons.
 Similarly your language should reflect this standard and be strong and concise.

 - Don't neglect your other abilities: Make sure you demonstrate that although your strengths lie in the technical, this does not mean you are a one dimensional candidate.
 Make sure your grammar and punctuation are absolutely tip top.
 Your CV should demonstrate that you communicate well, you think commercially and that you are a high-quality candidate.

 For more advice on CVs, check out Bright Network's guide to CVs, including templates.

-Browse our list of application deadlines for technology IT and software development graduate programmes to kick-start your journey into this exciting sector.
+Browse graduate jobs in IT and software development to kick-start your journey into this exciting sector.